 Commit to improve climate-related financial reporting

-“As shareholders, we are engaging with companies about their emissions, and how their Boards and their business plans are preparing them for a carbon constrained future,” said the California State Teachers’ Retirement System (CalSTRS) CEO Jack Ehnes.
+“As shareholders, we are engaging with companies about their emissions, and how their Boards and their business plans are preparing them for a carbon-constrained future,” said the California State Teachers’ Retirement System (CalSTRS) CEO Jack Ehnes.
 “We need the governments of the world to implement the Paris Agreement and regulate emissions on a clear timeline so that businesses know what the interim targets are and the timeline for their action.”

 “Renewables are the cheapest energy source across more than two-thirds of the world today.
 The direction of travel is clear: the economics of wind and solar will continue improving,” adds Carola van Lamoen, Head of Active Ownership, Robeco, a global asset manager with $203 billion in assets under management.
 “Renewables are expected to outcompete new coal-fired power plants by 2030 almost everywhere.
-As investors, in our view the development of new coal power plants after 2020 puts at risk both the return on investment and the world’s chance of limiting global warming in line with the goals of the Paris Agreement.”
+As investors, in our view, the development of new coal power plants after 2020 puts at risk both the return on investment and the world’s chance of limiting global warming in line with the goals of the Paris Agreement.”

 “As one of Australia’s largest industry superannuation funds, and a major institutional investor, we believe we have an important role to play in bringing about positive action on climate change to protect the retirement savings of our members,” said Deanne Stewart, Chief Executive Officer, First State Super.
 “This aligns with the view of regulators in Australia, and internationally, who have identified climate change as a significant material and foreseeable risk and have called for immediate action.
-While we are responding on behalf of our members, this issue will require a coordinated, collective and collaborate response from governments, business and investors to ensure that critical changes are made now for the long-term interests of our members and the community.”
+While we are responding on behalf of our members, this issue will require a coordinated, collective, and collaborative response from governments, businesses, and investors to ensure that critical changes are made now for the long-term interests of our members and the community.”

-The Investor Agenda Founding Partners strongly welcomed the Intergovernmental Panel on Climate Change’s (IPCC) Special Report on 1.5 degrees Celsius which emphasised the urgency for average annual sustainable energy investments of up to USD $830 billion to transition to a zero-carbon and climate resilient global economy.
-The report also said that in order to achieve a 1.5 degree Celsius pathway, global net emissions need to decline by 45 percent by 2030 and reach net zero emissions around 2050.
+The Investor Agenda Founding Partners strongly welcomed the Intergovernmental Panel on Climate Change’s (IPCC) Special Report on 1.5 degrees Celsius which emphasised the urgency for average annual sustainable energy investments of up to USD $830 billion to transition to a zero-carbon and climate-resilient global economy.
+The report also said that in order to achieve a 1.5 degree Celsius pathway, global net emissions need to decline by 45 percent by 2030 and reach net-zero emissions around 2050.